Editor’s Note: This post was originally published in June 2019 and has been updated with additional content in December 2021.

 Once you understand your ideal customer demographics, it’s time to get the word out about your product or service.
 Raise awareness by coming up with ways to tell prospects what your product or service is all about.

 Take the necessary opportunities to get your brand out there.
 For example, you can create a product video to ignite your marketing campaigns.
-There are also different types of videos you can use build your brand, business, and bottom line.
+You can also use different types of videos to build your brand, business, and bottom line.
 You can also reach out to micro-influencers or brand ambassadors to promote your brand.
 You can even create a purpose-driven marketing strategy to attract new leads to the top of your marketing funnel.

 Stage 2: Build A Relationship

 Once you have solidified a strategy or plan to raise awareness for your product or service, the next step to creating an effective marketing funnel to drive sales is to nurture your leads by building meaningful relationships.
 At this stage, prospective customers have already entered the marketing funnel.
 It’s now up to you to continue building that relationship and retain those prospects through your marketing efforts.

 One of the best ways to start building strong and effective relationships with prospective customers is to first engage in an exchange of information.
 Many businesses do this by asking for their email address in exchange for valuable content or more information.
 Tying in your content marketing strategy is key to creating an effective marketing funnel to drive sales.
 Over time, you can send them valuable content to build a relationship so that you are the first brand that comes to mind when they are ready to buy.